 BE FLEXIBLE.
 The school day does not always go exactly to plan.
 Rely on your teacher's guidance and be ready to make changes.
 WHAT TO EXPECT CLASSROOM NORMS are rules and expectations established by the teacher and utilized by students in the classroom.
-They may include: - When/who/how many students can leave the room at once - Different ways to engage or answer questions (when to raise a hand and when to shout out) - Students typically rotate classes throughout the day.
-At times, JA programs cause a change to this schedule.
-Classroom resources available to you typically include:
+They may include: - When/who/how many students can leave the room at once - Jobs in the class like door holder, helper, etc. - Different ways to engage or answer questions (when to raise a hand and when to shout out) Classroom resources available to you typically include: